md-kabir-uddin-010/md-kabir-uddin-010/README.md

 <!-- ![Design And Development]() -->

-# Md kabir uddin
+# Md Kabir Uddin
-I'm md kabir uddin from Bangladesh, I do content on Design and Development.I really enjoy learning languages and frameworks like  JavaScript and React .I also enjoy learning  and coding.
+I'm md kabir uddin from Bangladesh, I do content on Design and Development.
+I really enjoy learning languages and frameworks like  JavaScript and React.
+I also enjoy learning  and coding.

 ## Skills and Experience:
 * React JS
 * Next JS
+* Nest JS
 * Node JS
 * Express JS
 * MongoDB
 * MySQL
 * JavaScript
 * HTML / CSS
-* Bootstarp
+* Bootstrap
-* Tailwind css
+* Tailwind CSS
 * Material-UI

-## Examples And Wrok
+## Examples And Work
 - 🔭 I’m currently working on **simple-chat-app**

 ## About me